-Jenny Davies is a Principal Associate in the Intellectual Property team.
-Her Masters in Molecular and Cellular Biochemistry from Oxford University and wealth of experience across the Life Sciences and Medical Device sector have facilitated her roles as Lead Associate in ground-breaking patent litigation up to the UK Court of Appeal.
+Jenny Davies is a life sciences patent specialist in the Intellectual Property team.
+Her Masters in Molecular and Cellular Biochemistry from Oxford University and wealth of experience across the Life Sciences and Medical Device sectors have facilitated her roles as the Lead Associate on ground-breaking patent litigation up to the UK Court of Appeal.
 She has also been instrumental on a range of highly complex pharmaceutical deals worth billions of dollars.

 Jenny provides strategic advice to help clients protect and exploit their R&D investment in the Life Sciences sector.
-Jenny's background in Biochemistry enables her to build strong working relationships with her clients and to better understand their key drivers and the commercial and technical challenges they face.
+Jenny builds strong working relationships with her clients to better understand their business, drivers and the commercial and technical challenges they face.

 A highlight of Jenny's contentious portfolio is her work on biological therapies.
-Jenny acted for the Kennedy Trust for Rheumatology Research in the first dispute involving biological therapies in the UK, and is currently the lead Associate on the Fujifilm Kyowa Kirin Biologics v AbbVie case, in which Fujifilm sought a novel type of declaratory relief to clear the way for a pharmaceutical launch in a market worth over $16 billion globally and over £400m in the UK alone.
-In the first instance judgment given on 3 March 2017, for the first time the UK courts granted declaratory relief to a company seeking to launch a product in the face of a myriad of pending patent applications.
+Jenny acted for the Kennedy Trust for Rheumatology Research in the first dispute involving biological therapies in the UK, and was the Lead Associate in the billion-dollar Fujifilm Kyowa Kirin Biologics v AbbVie case securing for Fujifilm a ground-breaking form of declaratory relief in preparation for its pharmaceutical launch, in a global market worth over $16bn per year and over £400m in the UK alone.

-In 2014, Jenny was seconded to the Gowling WLG China office as Interim Chief Representative Officer.
-Her work on the ground in China enabled her to develop a wealth of experience in this important jurisdiction.
-Jenny acted for the Guangzhou office's largest client, with over 100 infringement matters to date.
-Her work in China was assisted by a previous client secondment, and her experience managing the client's global patent and design infringements.
+Jenny was seconded to the Gowling WLG China office as Interim Chief Representative Officer in 2014.
+Her work in China enabled her to develop a wealth of experience in this important jurisdiction and saw her acting for the Guangzhou office's largest client, with over 100 infringement matters to date.